DataScienceSpecialization/courses/06_StatisticalInference/01_03_Expectations/index.md

 mode        : selfcontained # {standalone, draft}
 ---
 ## Expected values
+- Expected values are useful cor characterizing a distribution
+- The mean is a characterization of its center
+- The variance and standard deviation are characterizations of how spread out it is
+- Our sample expected values (the sample mean and variance) will estimate the population versions

+---
+##
 - The **expected value** or **mean** of a random variable is the center of its distribution
 - For discrete random variable $X$ with PMF $p(x)$, it is defined as follows
     $$